hadiranweb/pema-platform-rust/readme.md

 This section summarizes recent structural and configuration improvements:

-*   **Directory Structure Consolidation**: Removed a redundant nested `pema-platform-rust` directory and its contents, including an unnecessary `installer` component.
-The project now uses a flat, consolidated structure at the root level.
+*   **Project Cleanup**: Removed numerous unnecessary files and directories, including old installation scripts, temporary build outputs, unused backend components (`auth-server`), forked dependencies (`ahash_fork`, `tempfile_fork`), and internal documentation/planning documents.
+This streamlines the project structure and reduces clutter.
 *   **Configuration Management**: Standardized configuration loading for the `backend-server` by implementing a shared `AppConfig` module in `shared/config`.
 This ensures consistent handling of database and server settings across the application.
+The `AppConfig` now includes a `SecurityConfig` for `jwt_secret` and `session_timeout`.
+*   **JWT and Type Handling Consistency**: Addressed inconsistencies in JWT (JSON Web Token) library usage and `user_id` type handling.
+The project now consistently uses the `jwt` crate with `hmac` and `sha2` for token generation and validation. `user_id` is primarily handled as `Uuid` in backend logic, with necessary conversions to `String` for JWT claims and WASM-bound functions to maintain compatibility.
 *   **Dependency and Build Fixes**: Resolved various compilation errors related to `wasm-bindgen` and `jsonwebtoken` dependencies in `wasm-auth-backend`, `wasm-general-backend`, and `backend-server`.
 This included updating dependency versions and correcting `JsValue` handling in backend routes.

 ### Conclusion